The Clear Edge

 • Strategic priorities for next quarter

-Example: Maya’s Q2 review revealed service line B was 3× more profitable than A but got 50% less marketing.
-Shifted focus.
-Added $12K monthly from better resource allocation.
+Example: Maya’s Q2 review showed service line B was 3× more profitable than A but was getting 50% less marketing.
+She shifted focus to B and added $12K in monthly revenue from better resource allocation.

 Don’t build at this stage: